TUI sticks to earnings forecast in wake of Thomas Cook failure

-LONDON, Sept 24 (Reuters) - European tourism group TUI said on Tuesday it was assessing the impact of the collapse of British rival Thomas Cook on its operations, including offering replacement flights for customers booked on the failed operator’s airline.
+LONDON (Reuters) - European tourism group TUI (TUIGn.DE) (TUIT.L) said on Tuesday it was assessing the impact of the collapse of British rival Thomas Cook on its operations, including offering replacement flights for customers booked on the failed operator’s airline.

 TUI said its own business model was proving to be resilient, even in what it said was a challenging market environment, and its summer season was ending in line with expectations, enabling it to reaffirm its guidance.